 - Reduces noise in drainage systems.

-- Best For: Sewer systems and stormwater drainage.
+Best For: Sewer systems and large drainage projects.

 8. HDPE Pipe (High-Density Polyethylene)